 Messaging is the most popular data feature associated with cell phones.
 Several carriers recently raised the per message charge from 10 to 15 cents.
 That, combined with a rapid increase in smartphones (with full keyboards) targeted to consumers, may lead to unexpectedly high bills for many consumers.

-Premium Messaging Premium messaging is text messaging that incurs a surcharge.
-A good example is the voting associated with reality TV shows.
-For these messages, you'll pay a flat fee, usually around $1.
+What is a Premium Message?
+Premium messaging (also referred to as Premium SMS) is text messaging that incurs a surcharge.
+Premium messages often come in the form of voting services, donations, subscriptions, and more.
+For these types of messages, you'll pay a flat fee that will appear on your phone bill.
 If you don't have a messaging bundle from your carrier, you'll also incur the per-message charge, usually about 15 cents.
+A popular example of a premium message is voting associated with a reality TV show.

-Picture and Video Messaging Picture messaging allows the upload of photos taken with your cell phone to a computer or another cell phone.
+What are Picture and Video Messages?
+Picture messaging allows the upload of photos taken with your cell phone to a computer or another cell phone.
 Unlike text, where messages can be sent across carriers, picture transmission is usually limited to subscribers of the same carrier.

 Many phones also have picture caller ID, letting you “put a face with the name,” so to speak.
 You can also use one or more of your photos as a screen saver.
 This is a feature of your phone and not a feature of your service plan.
 In other words, if your phone has this capability, you can use it for free.